akshay-sr/CarND-Behavioral-Cloning/README.md

         return a + (((image - image_min) * (b - a))/ (image_max - image_min))

 ## Steering Angle Preprocessing
-The steering angles were dithered by a static offset on left/right camerae images that were close to 0, as this provided for correction on left/right images when the car is driving straight.
+The steering angles were dithered by a static offset on left/right camera images that were close to 0, as this provided for correction on left/right images when the car is driving straight.

 # Training Strategy